Changing the model parameters#

 sim = Simulation(model, n_temporal_units_to_sim=730)

-By default, simulation run for 365 temporal units, representing days.
+By default, a simulation runs for 365 temporal units, representing days.